 They were still dressed in the over-rich colors with designs meant to attract attention, though the lone woman in the group had washed the paint from her face.
 The tall, thin swordsman who had done most of the fruit-slicing tricks was not seated at the meal the others, but stood leaning against the wall with a bowl of rice and chopsticks in his hands.
 The barrel-bodied man who had performed the feats of strength did not bother to stop eating as his fellows did.

-And the leader of the troupe scowled plainly this time, frown-lines etched deeply in the middle-aged man's face.
+And the leader of the troupe scowled clearly this time, frown-lines etched deeply in the middle-aged man's face.

 …there was something very wrong with these people.